sppunderreview/PSSO/Random/README.md

 # Random

-## Select a candidate from the repostiory at random
+## Select a candidate from the repository at random